donaldboulton/publiuslogic/src/pages/users/index.md

 ## Users ToDo

-This Page usage is to be Authenticated, users data is protected.
+Only the todo is here to show off the FaunaDB in Gatsby this will become an Authenticated users profile backend page.